Agility Meets Stability: Versatile Humanoid Control with Heterogeneous Data: Conclusion

 \section{Conclusion}

 In this work, we introduce \methodname, the first framework that successfully unifies dynamic motion tracking and extreme balance maintenance in a single policy.
 Through leveraging heterogeneous data sources, hybrid rewards, and adaptive learning, our approach enables effective policy training across diverse motion distributions.
-Our real-world demonstrations on the Unitree G1 robot showcase that a single policy can execute both dynamic motions and robust balance control, outperforming baseline methods and enabling interactive teleoperation.
+Our real-world demonstrations showcase that a single policy can execute both dynamic motions and robust balance control, outperforming baseline methods and enabling interactive teleoperation.

 \textbf{Limitations and Future Work.} While our approach shows promising results, it lacks precise end-effector control, limiting its applicability to manipulation and contact-rich tasks.
 Additionally, our RGB-based pose estimation teleoperation system introduces significant noise in global motion estimation, making agile locomotion operations challenging.
 Future work will explore adopting more precise teleoperation systems, incorporating online retargeting algorithms.